Extremal Numbers of Hypergraph Suspensions of Even Cycles

 \subsection{3-Graphs}

 For a graph $G$, the suspension $\widehat G$ is the graph obtained from $G$ by adding a new vertex adjacent to all vertices of $G$.
-In~\cite{suspensionFree2020}, the author, together with Mubayi, studied the generalized Tur\'an number $\ex(n,K_3,\widehat G)$ for different bipartite graphs $G$.
+For fixed $n$, the \emph{generalized Tur\'an number} $\ex(n,T,H)$ (studied rigorously in \cite{alonTCopies2016}) is defined as the maximum number of (non-induced) copies of $T$ in an $H$-free graph on $n$ vertices.
+In~\cite{suspensionFree2020}, the author, together with Mubayi, studied $\ex(n, K_3, \widehat G)$ for different bipartite graphs $G$.
 Analogously, we introduce the concept of a \emph{hypergraph suspension}.

 Let $H$ be a 3-graph and $x\in V(H)$ be any vertex of $H$.
 The link of $x$ in $H$, denoted by $L_{x,H}$, is the graph with vertex set $V(H)\setminus \{x\}$ and edges $\{uv: \{x,u,v\}\in H\}$.
 For a graph $G$, the hypergraph suspension $\widetilde{G}$ is a 3-graph defined as follows: add a new vertex $x$ to $V(G)$, and let $\widetilde G=\{e\cup\{x\}:e\in E(H)\}$.
 By definition, $L_{x,\widetilde G} = G$.